mweel1/usa_high_level/USA-Internet/personal-licensing-agency/index.md

 - Journalism - A journalist who is licensed to provide journalism to the market place.
 - Press - A person of the press that would be providing press information.
 - Influencer - A person that is influencing a large part of the population with media.

+Here are some of the requirements of these individuals:

+- All media sites with high usage must only allow these individuals to login.
+- All media sites must provide a standard webhook to receive license cancellations, and must do a batch check each night.
+- Any of these accounts that share content of others would also have to have a large audience license.

+The requirement for a large audience license would be defined by the licensing board.